Hong Kong democracy activist Joshua Wong arrested | DW | 30.08.2019

 Second activist arrested

-Wong was not the only campaigner to be arrested in the last 24 hours.
-Andy Chan was prevented from boarding his flight to Japan at Hong Kong airport late on Thursday.
+Wong was not the only campaigner to be arrested in the last 24 hours following the detention of Andy Chan who was prevented from boarding his flight to Japan at Hong Kong airport late on Thursday.

-The Hong Kong Free Press reported a police spokesman claiming Chan was arrested on suspicion of rioting and assaulting an officer.
+The Hong Kong Free Press reported a police spokesman claiming he was arrested on suspicion of rioting and assaulting an officer.

 Chan's independence party, which was outlawed in 2018, has just a few dozen members but China takes a dim view of any pro-independence movements, no matter how small.